 I ate a falafel pita from one of the food stalls then caught the bus to Ballard.
 Ballard started out as a Norwegian fishing village when it was first settled over 150 years ago but now it is a hipster enclave filled with great eateries and bars.

-Discovery Park is a thirty minute walk through a quiet suburban neighbourhood from there.
-Last time around I didn’t know about Discovery Park but after seeing pictures of the lighthouse and beach online, I knew I had to visit this time around.
+Discovery Park is a thirty-minute walk through a quiet suburban neighborhood from there.
+Last time around I didn’t know about Discovery Park but after seeing pictures of the lighthouse and beach online, I knew I had to visit this time around to hike.